-How do children differ by age in dealing with illness and death?
+How do children of different ages deal with illness and death ?

-It’s important to take into account the child’s age when deciding to be more direct about coping with sickness and death.
-These are general guidelines, but they can help you decide how to best approach each of your children.
+It’s important to take into account the child’s age when deciding how to talk about coping with sickness and death.
+These are general guidelines, but they can help you and the other adults in their lives decide how to best approach each of your children.